 In the case of refurbishment projects where no Complete Refurbishment BNB module exists for the respective building and type of use, the Complete Refurbishment BNB module can only be applied analogously.
-More detailed information can be found in Annex A1 to this Guideline.
+More detailed information can be found in a seperated work guideline.